grantmacken/glider/README.md

   - inotify-tools: used to watch for file changes in our src directory

-  - Google Cloud Platform account: For web app cloud deployment we will be using the Google Cloud Platform(GCP) [account](https://cloud.google.com/free) GCP has a [Free Tier](https://cloud.google.com/free) compute engine which won't cost you anything.
+  - A [Google Cloud Platform(https://cloud.google.com/free) account:
+  To demonstrate how to deploy to the cloud, we use the Google Cloud Platform(GCP) GCP has a [Free Tier](https://cloud.google.com/free) compute engine which won't cost you anything.
-  You can use a free tier compute engine instance to test the deployment then scale up as required.
+  For this project, you can use a free tier compute engine instance to test the deployment then scale up as required.

+  - [gcloud cli](https://cloud.google.com/sdk/gcloud): the command line cli is used to
+   - create and manage our Compute Engine virtual machine instance
+   - managing DNS managed zones and record sets.
+   - executing Podman commands on the Compute Engine virtual machine instance

 ## Project Documentation